Doonesbury by Garry Trudeau for March 04, 2010

 3. Ximage

-Jogger2 about 14 years ago
+Jogger2 over 14 years ago

 rayannina said “Whoa, next you’ll be telling me those wrestling matches are staged!”